Wondering how to install Kate Editor on Ubuntu 20.04?

 Once downloaded, you can open Kate by searching in the Show Application section and searching ‘Kate‘.

 Alternatively, if the apt command does not work for you, another option is the snapd installation.
 There are times when a package you want to install is not yet present on the Ubuntu package repository.

 Snapd enables you to download “snaps” of desired applications.
 These snaps contain all necessary dependencies of applications to run on the notorious Linux distributions using a singular build.
 Resultantly, their updates are also automatic.

-The snap packages will get you your desired application, however, you may need to tweak certain parameters of your application to optimize it with your operating system.
-This is because as stated before, snapd has applications with a single build for various Linux distributions.
+The snap packages will get you your desired application.
+However, you may need to tweak certain application parameters to optimize it with your operating system.
+This is because, as stated before, snapd has applications with a single build for various Linux distributions.

 $ sudo apt update $ sudo apt install snapd